ObjectiveTester/wisard/README.md

 Running wisard
 ==============

-Once built, either double-click 'Wisard-1.0.jar' or start from the command line with:
+Once built, either double-click 'Wisard-1.1.jar' or start from the command line with:

-    java -jar Wisard-1.0.jar
+    java -jar Wisard-1.1.jar

-Then enter a web URL and click 'Inspect'
+Then enter a web URL and click the find icon

 Using wisard
 ============